serandel/kscript-docker/README.md

 The image is labelled with the same version number as kscript, with the underlying dependencies as updated as possible.

-The base image is Alpine, with Java, Maven, Kotlin and kscript installed with [SDKMAN!](https://sdkman.io/).
+The base image is Ubuntu, with Java, Maven, Kotlin and kscript installed with [SDKMAN!](https://sdkman.io/).

+## Usage with inline code

+`docker run -i serandel/kscript 'println("Hello, world!")'`

+## Usage with a script from outside the container

+`docker run -i serandel/kscript - < script.kts`

+This will make kscript read the code from `stdin` while piping the file.
+Beware that the `-i` flag is needed to have `stdout` redirected outside the container.

+## Volume

+A volume is created for `/root/.kscript` so the JARs are cached between different invocations to containers.